Wassim-AlKhouri/Wassim-AlKhouri/README.md

 I'm a Belgian computer engineer with a specialization in **AI, multi-agent systems, and swarm robotics**.
 My master's thesis was conducted at the [IRIDIA lab](https://iridia.ulb.ac.be/) (ULB's AI research unit), where I worked on simulating and studying emergent behaviors in multi-robot systems interacting with human crowds.

-I'm passionate about the intersection of **reinforcement learning**, **distributed intelligence**, and real-world robotics — and I enjoy building things from low-level algorithms up to full-stack cloud deployments.

 - 🤖 Thesis: Multi-arena swarm robotics & human–robot crowd interaction (Unity + ARGoS + ROS1)
 - 🧠 Interests: Multi-agent RL, evolutionary game theory, NLP, game development
 - ☁️ Cloud: AWS certified (Cloud Foundations)